Douglas Adams: Death and legacy

-Adams died of a heart attack due to undiagnosed coronary artery disease on 11 May 2001, aged 49, after resting from his regular workout at a private gym in Montecito, California.
+Adams died of a heart attack due to undiagnosed coronary artery disease on 11 May 2001, aged 49, after resting from his regular workout at a private gym in Santa Barbara, California.
 His funeral was held on 16 May in Santa Barbara.
 His ashes were placed in Highgate Cemetery in north London in June 2002.
 A memorial service was held on 17 September 2001 at St Martin-in-the-Fields church, Trafalgar Square, London.
 This became the first church service broadcast live on the web by the BBC.

-Two days before Adams died, the Minor Planet Center announced the naming of asteroid 18610 Arthurdent.
+Two days before Adams died, the Minor Planet Center announced the naming of asteroid 18610 Arthurdent, named after The Hitchhiker's Guide to the Galaxy protagonist.
 In 2005, the asteroid 25924 Douglasadams was named in his memory.

-In May 2002, The Salmon of Doubt was published, containing many short stories, essays, and letters, as well as eulogies from Richard Dawkins, Stephen Fry (in the UK edition), Christopher Cerf (in the US edition), and Terry Jones (in the US paperback edition).
-It also includes eleven chapters of his unfinished novel, The Salmon of Doubt, which was originally intended to become a new Dirk Gently novel, but might have later become the sixth Hitchhiker novel.
+In May 2002, The Salmon of Doubt was published, containing many short stories, essays and letters as well as eulogies from Richard Dawkins, Stephen Fry (in the UK edition), Christopher Cerf (in the US edition), and Terry Jones (in the US paperback edition).
+It also includes eleven chapters of his unfinished novel, The Salmon of Doubt, which was originally intended to become a new Dirk Gently novel but might have later become the sixth Hitchhiker novel.

-Other events after Adams's death included a webcast production of Shada, allowing the complete story to be told, radio dramatisations of the final three books in the Hitchhiker's series, and the completion of the film adaptation of The Hitchhiker's Guide to the Galaxy.
-The film, released in 2005, posthumously credits Adams as a producer, and several design elements – including a head-shaped planet seen near the end of the film – incorporated Adams's features.
+Other events after Adams's death included a webcast production of Shada, allowing the complete story to be told, radio dramatisations of the final three books in the Hitchhiker's series and the completion of the film adaptation of The Hitchhiker's Guide to the Galaxy.
+The film, released in 2005, posthumously credits Adams as a producer and several design elements – including a head-shaped planet seen near the end of the film – incorporated Adams's features.